 As you go through an SEO audit checklist, create a document that outlines what you need to do and clearly explains the work to the client.

-Many clients don’t have extensive knowledge of SEO, so it’s your job to educate them.
+Many clients don’t have extensive SEO knowledge, so educating them is your job.
 Use your audit to explain SEO by:

 - Listing SEO factors in recognizable categories.